charo-jp/chat-application/documents/knowledge-base/Database.md

   It adds processors and memory to a single server so that it can handle more transactions.

 - **Horizontal Scalability**
-  It distributes data to multiple databases to improve performance and reliability (e.g. recovering from server crush)
+  It distributes data to multiple databases to improve performance and reliability (e.g. recovering from server crash)

 ## Join Table